bayesopt/bayesopt.github.io/index.md

 ## Recent news

-Author notifications are out!

-Thanks to support from Microsoft Research, this year's BayesOpt will provide partial travel grants to help students participate to the workshop.
+Thanks to support from Microsoft Research, this year's BayesOpt will provide **partial travel grants** to help students participate to the workshop.
-To apply, send an email to calandra@ias.tu-darmstadt.de including:
+To apply, send an email to **calandra@ias.tu-darmstadt.de** including:

   - information about the applicant (name, surname, position, and affiliation);
   - information about any BayesOpt 2015 papers for which the applicant is an